pulseflow/petal/packages/eslint-config/README.md

 #### solid

-to enable solid support, you need to explicitly turn it on:
+to enable solid support, you need to explicitly turn it on, or install a solid-related dependency, in which case it is auto-detected:

 ```js
 // eslint.config.js